madeslowly/slow-steps/_sass/navigation/README.md

 Unique settings for the clinician pages

-## pwp.sass
+## walk.sass

-Unique settings for the pwp pages
+Unique settings for the walk pages